lorensen/VTKExamples/src/Cxx/Points/CompareExtractSurface.md

 5. Generate figures for papers

 !!! warning
-    This examples runs longer than most.
+    This example runs longer than most.
 Be patient.

 !!! info
     See [PoissonReconstruction Remote Module](/Cxx/Points/PoissonExtractSurface) to configure.